-This is the Stanford University Football scholarship and program info page.
-Here you'll get specifics on the school and information on their Football program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities are available and ways to start the recruiting process.
+Thanks for visiting the Stanford University Football scholarship and program details page.
+Here you'll get specifics on the college and details on their Football program like who to contact about recruitment, names of past alumni, what scholarship opportunities are available and ways to begin the recruiting process.

 Stanford University Football Program Recruiting and Coaching Staff

-For anyone who is hoping to get recruited it is critical to know who to build a relationship with - and NCSA has the details you need.
-The Defensive Backs of the Stanford University Football program is Duane Akina.
-Additional major personnel include:
+If you're trying to get recruited it is critical to understand who to get in front of - and NCSA provides the information you need.
+The Director of Football Operations and Player Programs of the Stanford University Football program is Matt Doyle.
+Other major personnel include:

 - Special Teams Coordinator Pete Alamar